 Did you know suicide claims more lives than war, murder, and natural disasters combined?
 Depression is the number one cause of disability worldwide.
-One in five U.S. adults experience mental illness.
+One in five U.S. adults will experience a mental illness in their lifetime.
 These statistics are staggering yet many are still afraid to talk about mental illness and suicide.
-The silence only perpetuates the stigma and shame.
+The silence perpetuates the stigma and shame.
 And as long as we're silent, we cannot confront this growing public health crisis head on.

 "This was our first year doing the MOM Race after my Dad took his life last year.
 Next year we will be back in full force with a large team supporting all those that have lost a loved one, but mainly for our Dad!
 It will be an annual tradition for our family now!
 The support was astronomical!
 So glad we found you."